info201b-2022-spring/final-projects-jinnisi/README.md

 https://www.kaggle.com/code/aeryan/spotify-music-analysis
 ## Spotify Music Analysis
 - We downladed these data files from Kaggle through a WEB URL.
 - The data collected or generated was collected by spotify and made into a Kraggle file by AERYAN.
-They collected data about what typpe of songs entered the spotify charts.
+They collected data about what type of songs entered the spotify charts.
 It gives insight into the duration of the song, the danceablility, key, energy, etc.
 - There are 2016 observations for this data set.
 - There are 17 features for this data set.
 - We can answer the questions regrding danceability and duration.